 Air pollution?
-We often don’t even realize that in our day-to-day life.
-British artist Michael Pinsky set out to change that with an art installation at Somerset House in London.
+We often don’t even realize it in our day-to-day life.
+British artist Michael Pinsky set out to change that with his art installation “Pollution Pods” at Somerset House in London.
 Thanks to five cupolas, visitors could inhale the air of different cities.

 While walking through these cupolas, visitors experienced the clear, fresh air of Tautra as well as the thick smog of New Delhi.
 This way, visitors realized how clear London’s air is compared to Sao Paulo’s – even though it’s far from actually being clean.
 According to WHO studies, Londoners lose 16 months of their lives due to the air pollution, while it is even four years for the inhabitants of New Delhi.